Rob Gronkowski Makes Surprise Visit To Hopkins High School

 HOPKINS, Minn.
-(WCCO) — It’s not often a Super Bowl champion and national high-profile figure stops by your school to shoot some hoops, but Rob Gronkowski did just that Monday.
+(WCCO) — It’s not often a Super Bowl champion stops by your school to shoot some hoops, but Rob Gronkowski did just that Monday.

 He completely surprised the Hopkins High School student body, and delivered a check for $15,000 from his foundation.